So you want to become a big data engineer? Good choice! But how to go about it? Find out in this post.

 While you may find yourself working for a private organization, that doesn’t mean your sphere of influence stops there.
 Many of the tools that software engineers use are open source (meaning that their code is freely available to develop and share).

-According to the 2019 Stack Overflow Developer Survey, approximately 65% of software engineers contribute to open source projects once a year or more.
+According to the 2023 Stack Overflow Developer Survey, approximately 25% of software engineers contribute to open source projects outside of work.
 Throwing data engineering skills into the mix adds even greater value to open source projects.
 With your specialist skills, you can make a real-world difference in the community that goes far beyond the organization you work for.

-To dig into more detail on this, you’ll find a comprehensive big data engineer salary guide here.
+To dig into more detail on this, we’ve created a comprehensive big data engineer salary guide.

 Until recently, you wouldn’t find many people who started their career thinking: “You know what?
 I’m going to become a data engineer!”